binaryphile/concorde/README.md

 Reserved Global Variables
 =========================

-Concorde reserves a couple global variables for its own use.
+Concorde reserves a few global variables for its own use.
 They begin with `__` (double-underscore)

 -   `__` - double-underscore itself

 -   `__ns` - short for "namespace"

+-   `__errmsg` - an error message passed by `raise`

 Any script or library used with concorde cannot change the purpose of these variables.